-Paper copies of the policies are also available in the Student Services Office, Stevens Hall.
-For more information on policy notification procedures, please contact the Executive Director for Student Services at (701) 774-4585.
+Paper copies of the policies are also available in the Student Services Office 105, Stevens Hall.
+For more information on policy notification procedures, please contact the Dean of Students at (701) 774-4295.

-WSC AOD Policy Distribution Timeline Date Action Responsibility By 10/1 of Email notification sent to all students Vice President for calendar year containing 'WSC Alcohol and Other Drug Student Affairs Policy.'
-By 10/1 of Email notification sent to all WSC Director for calendar year employees containing 'WSC Alcohol and Human Other Drug Policy.
-Resources
+WSC AOD Policy Distribution Timeline

+Date Action Responsibility

+By 12/22 of calendar Email notification sent to all students containing Dean of Students

+year 'WSC Alcohol and Other Drug Policy.

+By 12/22 of calendar Email notification sent to all WSC employees Director for Human

+year containing 'WSC Alcohol and Other Drug Resources

+Policy.